ayohana/nurse_NATA/README.md

 ## Improvement Areas:

 * Use Calendar API to show nurses vacations
-* UseAPI for harcoded holidays
+* Use API for hardcoded holidays
 * Upload spreadsheet for schedule
-* Pull data for nurses from excel sheet
+* Pull data for nurses from excel spreadsheet
+* Consider day shift vs night shift
+* Taking into account prime time holidays (christmas, new year, etc)